arangodb/arangodb/Documentation/UserManual/Transactions.md

 unregistered collection used in transaction`.
 It is legal to not declare read-only collections, but this should be avoided if possible to reduce the probability of deadlocks and non-repeatable reads.

+Please refer to @ref TransactionsLocking for more details.